radius-project/docs/docs/content/recipes-section/howto-author-recipes/_index.md

 {{% codetab %}}

-Radius recommends following the [Terraform module publishing docs](https://developer.hashicorp.com/terraform/registry/modules/publish) as a guide to setup a GitHub repository where you can store your Terraform modules.
+Follow the [Terraform module publishing docs](https://developer.hashicorp.com/terraform/registry/modules/publish) to setup and publish a Terraform module to a Terraform registry.

 {{% /codetab %}}